What Is Schumann Resonance?

 Does 7.83 Hz prove health benefits?

 No. 7.83 Hz is a frequency reference.
-It does not prove that a device prevents, treats, cures, or diagnoses disease.
+Its presence in a device does not prove a health outcome or establish that the device prevents, treats, cures, mitigates, or diagnoses disease.

 Does a PEMF mat with 7.83 Hz work better?

 Not automatically.
-A PEMF mat should be judged by frequency, intensity, waveform, session time, body placement, safety instructions, and realistic claims.
+A PEMF mat should be judged by its broader technical and safety context, including frequency, field strength, waveform, coil design, session time, placement, measurement transparency, and instructions.

 Is this page medical advice?

 No. This page is educational and informational only.
-It is not medical advice, treatment guidance, diagnosis, or disease-prevention guidance.
+It is not medical advice, treatment guidance, diagnosis, dosing guidance, or disease-prevention guidance.

 Final Answer

-Schumann resonance is a real electromagnetic resonance phenomenon involving the Earth and ionosphere.
+Schumann resonance is a real electromagnetic phenomenon involving resonances in the cavity between Earth and the ionosphere.

 The cleanest rule is: